continuedev/continue/extensions/intellij/CONTRIBUTING.md

 #### Setup

-If you are on MacOS, you'll need to give IntelliJ permission to control your computer in order to run the e2e tests.
+If you are on macOS, you'll need to give IntelliJ permission to control your computer in order to run the e2e tests.
 Open _System Settings_ and select `Privacy & Security` -> `Accessibility` and toggle the switch for IntelliJ.

 #### Running the tests